 For several years prior to the offset of the pandemic in FY2020, the Town experienced substantial growth in tourism and residential expansion.
-This trend continued in FY2022; the Town finished the fiscal year in relatively good financial condition, increased fund balances and recorded record revenues.
-Overall, revenues exceeded projections primarily due to the growth in building permits, business licenses, and accommodation taxes.
-In addition, conservative revenue projections and expenditure policies resulted in a healthy fund balance at the end of FY2022.
-As a result, the Town began the fiscal year with a combined fund balance of approximately \$22.9M and ended the year with a combined balance of approximately \$28.7M.
+This trend continued in FY2023; the Town finished the fiscal year in relatively good financial condition, increased fund balances by approximately \$5.9M, and recorded record revenues.
+As a result, the Town began the fiscal year with a combined fund balance of approximately \$28.6M and ended the year with a combined balance of approximately \$34.5M.